 What’s more, the various advertisements that have created a buzz over the years, often making use of powerful storytelling designed to encourage and inspire, have helped create the label’s aura that endures to this day.

-What budget should you set aside for creating your brand?
+What budget should you set aside for developing your brand?

 It’s difficult to give an exact answer to this question...
 It all depends on your ambitions, the type of products you want to sell, the size of the business you want, the legal status, and the type of outlet you want to use to present your brand.